 Didn’t think so.
 Look, it’s hard to be on the ball all the time.
 Some days you’re just feeling it more than others.
 You get in the zone—and you stay there until it’s time to pack up and go home.
 Other days, however, your efforts at fighting distraction (resulting from a personal issue, mere exhaustion, or what’s happening in the world) fail you completely.

 And when it’s time to call it quits, you realize that you got nothing done!
 Your to-do list stares back at you, daring you to recover from this wasted day where no box has been checked and no item crossed off.

 When you just can’t will your brain to focus or grasp the self-discipline you need to get the job done, you need to hit the ground running the next day.
 It’s possible to do without waking up at dawn and committing to a 16-hour workday.
 It’s not necessary to skip meals or your morning workout.
 You don’t have to cancel your plans on Saturday to work.
 You just need to keep the following dos and don’ts in mind, and the “lost” day will soon be forgotten.

-To make that happens, here’s the
+To make that happens, here’s the productivity advice you need:

 Do Keep to Yourself